psi-im/psi/Readme-cmake.txt

 >  -DENABLE_WEBKIT = ON

-   enable support of QtWebKit or QtWebengine.
+   Global flag which enables support of QtWebKit or QtWebengine.
    If the flag is enabled and both libraries qtwebkit and qtwebengine are installed the script automatically selects qtwebengine. (default is ON)

 >  -DUSE_WEBKIT = OFF